jannickk/mass-iq/README.md

 ## Dependency Management

 This project uses Poetry to manage dependencies and build the python package.
-All dependencies are managed so that they are consistent with the Google Colaboratory Pyton environment.
+In order to use Poetry on Windows use the installer of Python.org (and not the Windows Store Python Distribution) with the option "Add Python to PATH" checked.
+Then install Poetry with Powershell using

+(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -

-You can run the tests locally by setting the required variables and run:
+You can run the tests locally by setting the four required environmental variables and run:

-    poetry run python -m pytest tests\Client.py --log-cli-level=INFO
+    poetry run pytest tests --log-cli-level=INFO

+## Compatability

+**All dependencies are managed so that they are consistent with the Google Colaboratory Python environment.**